optuna/optunahub/docs/source/tutorials_for_users/how_to_use_benchmarks.rst

 How to Use Benchmarks
 =====================

-In this tutorial, we will explain how to use benchmarks in optunahub.
+In this tutorial, we will explain how to use benchmarks in OptunaHub.

 Preparation
 -----------